joshrushford802/Python-Projects/README.md

 # Python-Projects

-*Important* To run these projects you must have a Linux command line and a compiler To run these projects:
+*Important* To run these projects you must have a Linux command line and a compiler.
+To run these projects:

 1) Press "Code" and at the bottom press "download ZIP"